hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 * Top-down: recursion; Bottom-up: iteration

+* **Backtracking loops a decision tree by DFS.
+DP, indeed, dfs the tree too; however, it breaks down the tree to subtrees**

 * Optimisation

   * Reduce to sub-problem whose answer is the answer of the original problem